Isle de Jean Charles, Louisiana: Background

 These disturbances have decreased the plant and animal biodiversity in the marshland, negatively impacting the tribe's quality of life.
 As a result, most of the Biloxi-Chitimacha-Choctaw members who could afford to move off the island have done so.
 The dispersal of their tribal community disrupted their customs, traditions, and culture.
 Recent coastal restoration efforts have not been able to salvage the island.
-The Army Corps of Engineers left the Isle de Jean Charles out of levee projects, making the land even more vulnerable to natural disasters than the other surrounding areas.
+The Army Corps of Engineers left the Isle de Jean Charles out of levee projects, in part due to the $100 million additional costs needed to include it in ongoing land preservation projects, thus making the land even more vulnerable to natural disasters than the other surrounding areas.
 In the early 2000s, only 25 families remained on the island, and the Biloxi-Chitimacha-Choctaw's Chief Albert Naquin began tireless efforts to relocate the entire community to save the tribe's culture and traditions.
 In 2016, over a decade later, the tribe was finally rewarded with a partial victory.
 The relocation of Isle de Jean Charles inhabitants reflects the first case of climate migration in Louisiana.
 The impact of climate change increasing sea level rise and land subsidence in this island have hastened the urgency of Isle de Jean Charles' erosion.

 Before the Biloxi-Chitimacha-Choctaw's tribe's victory, an award-winning documentary, Can't Stop The Water, was filmed in 2013 about the community's on-going environmental hardships.